How to market boring Industries Online?

 User-generated content is almost always content-marketing gold.
 One great example is Charmin’s “Sit or Squat” App campaign.

 Toilet paper is certainly one of the least exciting industries around.
 Charmin has been the top toilet paper brand in the US for over 25 years.
 The brand partnered with SitOrSquat, an NYC blog, to help launch a new set of mobile app that help users locate clean restrooms in 10 countries.

-This website and app offers a list of the nearest bathrooms with reviews, an invaluable tool that every traveller needs.
+This website and app offer a list of the nearest bathrooms with reviews, an invaluable tool that every traveler needs.
 Not only are the website and app relevant to the product, but both build a relationship between the consumer and seller on a different level.
 It’s not all about the product.
 It’s about helping the consumer.

 Content for a Cause

 It’s extremely hard to come up with a fundraising marketing campaign.
 You’re not actually selling anything, and the charity causes are usually something that people don’t like thinking about.
 Yet some succeed beautifully, as, for example Worldwide Breast Cancer with their social media based KnowYourLemons campaign.

 The charity behind it created standalone Facebook and Twitter pages aimed at spreading awareness of the breast cancer symptoms and fundraising.
 They did everything right, from the catchy hashtag/name of the campaign to visuals, which are absolutely genius.
 You don’t have to be educated or speak the language to understand the point of the campaign.
 It’s extremely accessible, and that is what matters a lot in this case.
 Their Facebook page has a clear CTA as well.